vanadium-archive/chat/README.md

   You may be prompted for a password, and may have to select blessing caveats in your web browser.

-  TODO(nlacasse): Is there a better way to get the agent that does not require
-  $V23_ROOT ?

 3. Run the chat binary.

         ./clients/shell/go/bin/chat